-The Assessment Center located at The Ohio State University in Columbus, OH, will be co-directed by Amy Darragh (unblinded director) and Jill Heathcock (blinded director) with primary responsibility for training and monitoring of the assessment sessions administered at baseline, post-treatment, and 6 mos later at each site by blinded assessors as well as training, supervising, and monitoring the core research team (also blinded) at The Ohio State University that will code the videotaped assessment sessions to yield the primary and secondary efficacy outcomes.
+The Assessment Center located at The Ohio State University in Columbus, OH, will be co-directed by Amy Darragh (unblinded director) and Jill Heathcock (blinded director).
+Primary responsibilities are 1) training study coordinators and blinded assessors regarding assessment tools, 2) monitoring reliability on behavioral measures for the blinded assessors, and 3) training, supervising, and monitoring the core research team (also blinded).
+The core research team at The Ohio State University will score 2 outcome measures (EBS and mini AHA) from videotaped assessment sessions to yield a primary and secondary efficacy outcomes.